 Princess Cruises said the vessel would be resupplied with food.

-Also on Wednesday, February 5, health checks started on 1,800 passengers and crew on another cruise ship docked in Hong Kong, after thirty staff members reported symptoms including fever.
+Also on Wednesday, February 5, health checks started on 1800 passengers+crew on another ship docked in Hong Kong, after thirty staff members reported symptoms including fever.

 For other Diamond Princess accidents and incidents see at the ship's CruiseMinus page.